femtotrader/JuliaReactiveTradingFrameworkRequirements/constitution.md

 - WHEN market data arrives, the system SHALL invoke `_fit!` on active strategies.
 - WHEN a strategy generates a BUY signal, the system SHALL validate against risk limits.
 - WHEN the user requests a backtest, the system SHALL replay historical data.
+- WHEN the backtest processes a data point, the system SHALL advance the SimulationClock.

 ### Pattern 3: State-Driven (Active During State)